gmarkall/nbep-7/README.md

     def defer_cleanup(self):
         # Does nothing to defer cleanup - a full implementation may choose to
         implement a different policy.
+        # FIXME: Needs to get the context manager from the superclass
         yield